 Keep reading and learning about Dental Assisting careers

-Radiance Dental Assisting Academy gets you ready to hit the ground running
+Pacific Northwest Dental Assisting School gets you ready to hit the ground running

 Because Dental Assistants are in such high demand, dental practices are looking to hire Dental Assistants who are ready to start working and contribute as soon as possible.
-At Radiance Dental Assisting Academy, we offer both classroom study and hands-on training.
+At Pacific Northwest Dental Assisting School, we offer both classroom study and hands-on training.
 This includes a Dental Assisting Internship at our affiliated and on-site dental practice.
 You’ll learn how a dental practice works and you’ll be ready to start working as soon as you complete our program.

 During your internship, you’ll work with an experienced Dentist and alongside Hygienists to learn to: